mike00hawkins/NACCisTooBig/README.md

 Steps:
 1. Download the NACC spreadsheet and use it to create your local "NACCturnedUpsideDown.csv".
-2. Use the csv to create "NACCRippedToNew<N>.csv"
+2. Run the program to create "NACCRippedToNew<N>.csv"
-3. Check the resulting file before using it for training.
+3. Check the resulting file before using it for training.4.
-4.

 This program returns only the most recent annual record for each participant of the study.